tigr0w/BC-SECURITY_Empire/docs/quickstart/configuration/server.md

       - Invoke-Mimikatz
 ```

-* **plugins** - Auto runs plugins with defined settings.
-This tells Empire to run a set of commands with the plugin at server startup.
+* **plugins** - Config related to plugins
+auto_start - boolean, whether the plugin should start automatically.
+If this is not set, Empire will defer to the plugin's own configuration.
+auto_execute - run an execute command on the plugin at startup.
+If this is not set, Empire will defer to the plugin's own configuration.
 ```
 plugins:
   # Auto-execute plugin with defined settings
-  csharpserver:
-    status: start
+  basic_reporting:
+    auto_start: true
+    auto_execute:
+      enabled: true
+      options:
+        report: all
 ```

 * **directories** - Control where Empire should read and write specific data.